NJ1219/MachineLearning_Classification-Project/README.md

 5. For the balanced random forest classifier only, print the feature importance sorted in descending order (most important feature to least important) along with the feature score.

-Using the above information, the following questions were answered:
+Using the above information, the following observations were made:

-* Which model had the best balanced accuracy score?
+* The Easy Ensemble Classifier model had the better balanced accuracy score.

-* Which model had the best recall score?
+* It was a tie between Random Forest Classifier and Easy Ensemble Classifier for the best recall score.

-* Which model had the best geometric mean score?
+* It was also a tie between Random Forest Classifier and Easy Ensemble Classifier for the best geometric mean score.

-* What are the top three features?
+* The top three features to be included in our model are "Borrower's Income", "Interest Rate" and "Debt to Income Ratio".
+Other features which may be look at are "Total Debt" and "Loan Size".